-A white cube of interior space, the former cider press of the manoir Les Bouilons in Orval Sur Sienne, Normandy, had been André’s studio.
+A white cube of space, the former cider press of the manoir Les Bouilons in Orval Sur Sienne, Normandy, had been André’s studio.
 In 2013 the artist, president of the Arsor association of contemporary artists, developed the space as a gallery.
 Through exhibitions and meetings, Bouillons Kub establishes a growing network of cultural and artistic links.

 André (aka Marc Gemin) and I have known each other for many years.
 In February 2022, having got wind of a significant upcoming birthday, he asked if I would consider mounting an exhibition of my portraits and self-portraits at the Kub.
 I have always made drawings or paintings of people around me and still have many, some from as far back as the 1960s, but portraiture has not been my main profession as an artist, and I rarely accept formal commissions.
 However, in 2020 I had completed an outdoor self-portrait, which was exhibited in 2021 at the Mall Gallery, London, and this could form the basis of the exhibition.